Kong/terraform-provider-kong-gateway/docs/resources/key_set.md

 - `name` (String) The name to associate with the given key-set.
 - `tags` (List of String) A set of strings representing tags.
 - `updated_at` (Number) Unix epoch when the resource was last updated.
-- `workspace` (String) The name or UUID of the workspace.
+- `workspace` (String) The name of the workspace.
 Default: "default"

 ## Import